Frojd/react-sass-starterkit/README.md

 3. npm start

 This will create a base set of containers and components in the app folder that you can work with and start the devserver at [http://localhost:7000](http://localhost:7000).

+Alternativly you can use storybook instead for developing by running:

+`npm run storybook`

 ## CLI commands ##